Dwijad/Dockerize-Kafka-Connect/README.md

     $ DOCKER_BUILDKIT=1 docker buildx build -t dwijad/kafka-connect:latest --no-cache --progress=plain .

 ### Run

-Create container from the docker image if the kafka broker's listener mode is configured on `PLAINTEXT` or `SASL_PLAINTEXT`  as described below(Use case - I and Use case - IV)
+Create container from the docker image if the kafka broker's listener mode is configured on `PLAINTEXT` or `SASL_PLAINTEXT`  as described below (Use case - I and Use case - IV)

-If your kafka broker is running on SASL_SSL or SSL mode then you have to rebuild the docker image as described above by incorporating the truststore/keystore file and public CA cert of your  kafka broker.
+If the kafka broker is running on SASL_SSL or SSL mode then rebuild the docker image as described above by incorporating the truststore/keystore file and public CA cert of your  kafka broker.

-Now you can run the kafka connect docker image when the broker is using either of the SASL_SSL or SSL mode by using use case - II or use case IV.
+Now, run the kafka connect docker image when the broker is using either of the SASL_SSL or SSL mode by using the use case - II or use case - IV.

 #### Use case - I
 Run Kafka connect worker with Kafka broker listener configured in PLAINTEXT mode.
 The schema registry is running in either secured or non-secured mode.